Skogafoss waterfall

 Home » Iceland Photo Locations » Icelandic Waterfalls » Skógafoss Waterfall – South Iceland

 Skógafoss waterfall is in the Mýrdalsjökull region, between Vík and Hvolsvöllur.
 It is 20 kilometers from Seljalandsfoss waterfall.
-Although the waterfall now sit some 5 kilometers back from the sea, it used to fall into the sea.
+Although the waterfall now sits some 5 kilometers back from the sea, it used to fall into the sea.
 In 2010, the area suffered badly under the ash from the Eyjafjallajökull.

 Treasure at Skógafoss Waterfall